-About meI am a computer vision and machine learning researcher interested in representation learning, multimodal learning & Earth Observation.
-I am currently an associate professor at CNAM in the Vertigo team.
+👤 About meI am a computer vision and machine learning researcher interested in representation learning, multimodal learning, Earth Observation and video games.
+I am currently an associate professor at Cnam in the Vertigo team.

 Laboratoire CEDRIC, case 2LAB20If you want to pay me a visit, I am at the office numbered 37.1.41 at Cnam Paris (2 rue Conté, Paris, France).

 March 22nd, 2023: New preprint from Perla Doubinsky et al. on image editing by manipulating the GAN latent space using optimal transport!

 March 1st, 2023: Valerio Marsocci joines the Vertigo team as a postdoctoral fellow.
 He will work on self-supervised learning for Earth Observation imagery.
 Welcome Valerio!

 February 13, 2023: Armand Verstraete joins the Vertigo team as research engineer on the MAGE project, working on procedural generation of virtual cities.
 Welcome Armand!

 January 16, 2023: Georges Le Bellier (MSc. from Centrale Lille) has joined the Vertigo team as a PhD student on domain adaptation and self-supervised learning for Earth Observation, as a part of the ANR MAGE project.
 He will be advised by Nicolas Thome (Sorbonne), Marin Ferecatu (Cnam) and myself.
 Welcome Georges!

 November 30, 2022: We are hiring two interns on hierarchical learning for better generalization and super-resolution for sequences of satellite images.

 October 23, 2022: Elias Ramzi will be at ECCV'2022 to present HAPPIER, our differentiable criterion for hierarchical ranking.